-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM ROKU Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM Gold Miners Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to ROKU.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the GDX concentrates in the securities of a particular industry or group of related industries.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.

-Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM SNOW Option Income Strategy ETF may not:
+Except with the approval of a majority of the outstanding voting securities, the YieldMaxTM XBI Option Income Strategy ETF may not:

-6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will have economic exposure that is concentrated to the industry assigned to SNOW.
+6. Concentrate its investments (i.e., hold more than 25% of its total assets) in any industry or group of related industries except that the Fund will concentrate to approximately the same extent that the XBI concentrates in the securities of a particular industry or group of related industries.
 For purposes of this limitation, securities of the U.S. government (including its agencies and instrumentalities), repurchase agreements collateralized by securities of the U.S. government (including its agencies and instrumentalities), registered investment companies and tax-exempt securities of state or municipal governments and their political subdivisions, are not considered to be issued by members of any industry.